Budget hearing focuses on Chicago police funds as aldermen look to close nearly $1B deficit

 City Council is meeting with different departments to discuss their needs when it comes to the city budget.

-Chicago police leaders are speaking with council members Friday, as they work to figure out how to make up for the city's budget deficit, and pass a budget before the end-of-year deadline.
+Chicago police leaders spoke with council members Friday, as they work to figure out how to make up for the city's budget deficit and pass a budget before the end-of-year deadline.

-A group was speaking outside City Hall Friday morning, taking issue with things like increases in funding for SWAT teams and the marine/helicopter unit.
+Some community members voiced concern about funding CPD as proposed.
+A group spoke outside City Hall Friday morning, taking issue with things like increases in funding for SWAT teams and the marine/helicopter unit.

 "I lost my brother to gun violence.
 I found him lying in the alley with gunshot wounds to his chest.
 I remember the trauma, the loss and the feeling of being left to pick up the pieces alone.
 We didn't need more policing, what we need was support.
 I needed mentors and resources that could help prevent tragedies likes this from happening the first place," said Reynia Jackson, with GoodKidsMadCity.